Skip to main content

 Case study: RedBalloon uses AI to reach new customers

 A prime example of using AI to reach new customers is online Australian gift retailer RedBalloon, which used “Albert” to automate their marketing campaigns.
 Albert was an AI-powered digital marketing platform that targeted audiences, bought media, ran campaigns, measured performance and applied insights.
-Albert helped RedBalloon by reducing customer acquisition costs by 25% in less than one month.
-Manual and process-driven tasks like researching keywords or changing social media audiences were also reduced, enabling the marketing team to redirect their time to more strategic activities such as targeting ‘niche, high value’ audiences uncovered by Albert.
-AI at RedBalloon helped find untapped audiences and generated more effective campaigns.
+Albert helped RedBalloon by reducing customer acquisition costs by 25 per cent in less than one month.

 The downsides to AI